slips, trips, falls incident report

 Surfaces

-• Downspouts that drain water into parking lots or onto sidewalks.
-Water can make for annoying puddles – or worse, slippery surfaces that surprise your visitors.
+• Downspouts that drain water into parking lots or onto sidewalks, creating puddles or ice patches.

-• Cracks, debris, potholes, and other problems on your parking lot surface.
+• Cracks, debris, potholes, and other problems in parking areas.
 These can damage cars, but also catch shoes, ankles, or canes to cause a nasty fall.

-• Make sure tiles, carpet, and other floor coverings stay put – when boards or corners start to come up, repairs should be your top priority
+• Loose boards, shifting tiles, or carpeting that could cause someone to trip – when boards or corners start to come up, repairs should be your top priority.

 Entrances